willwu29/heart-attack-prediction-model/README.md

 ## Project Introduction

-This project aims to build a heart attack risk prediction model that utilizes accessible and feasible features (physical condition, lifestyle, medical history, etc).
+This project aims to develop an early detection system that predicts the risk of heart attacks using accessible and practical features, such as age, lifestyle, and medical history.

 ## Table of Contents